-Long distance relationship problems are bound to occur as we navigate being apart from those we love.
+Long distance relationship problems are bound to occur when navigating being apart from those we love.

-Teething issues are common but we believe they’re a healthy sign that your relationship is growing.
+Teething issues are common.
+But we think they’re a healthy sign that your relationship is growing!

 Because you’re starting to understand each other’s differences and how you work through different situations.

-But when these problems aren’t treated they can cause irreparable damage.
+If these problems aren’t treated they can slowly cause irreparable damage.

-Our aim is to help you solve these problems well before reaching this point!
+Our aim is to help you solve these issues well before reaching this point!